 A+ equals 4.3; A equals 4.0; A- equals 3.7; B+ equals 3.3; B equals 3.0; B- equals 2.7; C+ equals 2.3; C equals 2.0; C- equals 1.7; D+ equals 1.3; D equals 1.0; D- equals 0.7; and F equals 0.

 Grades that are not classified as LAW will not factor into the law GPA.
-This includes cross-listed classes with ELPA and Business.
+This includes ELPA courses, and any Business School classes that are not set up on a "meets with basis," in which the student receives grades on the UW-Madison 4.0 grading scale rather than Law School letter grades.
 Exchange program credits will not factor into law GPA except the Giessen summer program.

 Since the Law School does not conform to the UW-Madison grade point scale, your student record/transcript will not show your grade points or grade point average.
 You will need to calculate your own GPA.
 If you would like confirmation that your calculation is correct, email your calculated GPA to email@example.com and request verification.